Bydgoszcz Furniture Factory: Prussian period

-In 1884, Otto and Karol Pfefferkorn established the Otto and Karol Pfefferkorn's factory of upholstered furniture (Fabryki Mebli Wyściełanych Ottona Pfefferkornów).
+In 1884, Otto Pfefferkorn established the Otto Pfefferkorn's factory of upholstered furniture (Fabryki Mebli Wyściełanych Ottona Pfefferkornów).
 In the first years of activity, the company produced upholstery furniture (using bristle and horse hair), furniture for bedrooms and dining rooms.
 It also provided a service of interior decoration, as well as a repair shop for furnishing.

 The plant was initially located in Bydgoszcz at "30 Friedrichsplatz", today's 27 Stary Rynek, but soon (1886) moved to Dworcowa Street.
 A year later, the Pfefferkorns purchased the house at 19 Dworcowa street: in 1909, the house at Nr.12 and a plot at 5 Podolska street were acquired and merged to allow the construction of a warehouse and a production unit.
 In 1910, Otto Pfefferkorn sold his property at 19 Dworcowa street and commissioned architect Fritz Weidner to build a magnificent tenement house at 12 Dworcowa street.
 He lived there and had a furniture showroom arranged on the ground floor.

 Otto Pfeferkorn also owned till WWI an entire tenement at today's 6 Theatre Square, properties on Gdańska street and warehouses in Warsaw and Katowice.
 He led its firm by himself until the outbreak of World War I, combining production, commercial and service activities.